asika32764/ivia/README.md

 ### Async DOM Operation

-DOM operation is synchronous, Sparrow provides an `$async()` method to help us do something asynchronous and return Promise/A+ object.
+DOM operation is synchronous, Ivia provides an `$async()` method to help us do something asynchronous and return Promise/A+ object.

 ```js
 this.$async(function () {